Zero-One-Stack/lightweight-nextjs/README.md

 A lightweight starter without the added bulk, less than 300mb.

 This starter will help if you:
- - Want to launch something quickly ie, single page, splash page, etc
+ - Want to launch something quickly ie, single page, splash page, etc with seo in mind
  - Get started on a new project without so many added dependencies
  - Want to add your own css framework